kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 > That is the heart of the matter; now let us turn to subordinate problems.
 No
 > matter which of the three sympathies is brought into play, should it be
 > presented directly or should it be preceded by transitions or complements?
 In
-> the latter case, should the individual be subj ected to a direct unitary
+> the latter case, should the individual be subjected to a direct unitary
 > sympathy or to an inverse unitary sympathy or perhaps even a diffracted
 > sympathy?
 Should simple movement be relied upon?[^2] This is sometimes a wise
 > course of action, though rather inglorious, as simple movement always is; but